Danielle George

 Danielle Amanda George CBE FIET (née Kettle; born 27 January 1976) is a Professor of Radio frequency engineering in the Department of Electrical and Electronic Engineering (EEE) and Associate Dean for Teaching and Learning at the University of Manchester in the UK.
 George became the 139th President of the Institution of Engineering and Technology in October 2020.
+George was appointed as the Chief Scientific Adviser for National Security in 2025.

 Education

 George was born to a car mechanic father and a mother who taught children with special needs, and is the middle of three sisters.
 She grew up in Newcastle upon Tyne and was educated at Kenton School and the University of Liverpool where she completed her Bachelor of Science degree in Astrophysics.

 After her Master of Science degree in the School of Physics and Astronomy, University of Manchester, she worked at Jodrell Bank Observatory (JBO), as a radio frequency engineer.
 Alongside her engineering work, she completed a PhD degree at the University of Manchester Institute of Science and Technology (UMIST) for research on low-noise amplifiers.